Cooking time:(may take up to 1hr 15 mins depending on your oven)

 - Pink food colouring

-- Set the oven to 180ºC/160ºC fan/Gas Mark 4 and grease the tin using cake release spray or groundnut oil.
+- To make this cupcake recipe, set the oven to 180ºC/160ºC fan/Gas Mark 4 and grease the tin using cake release spray or groundnut oil.

 - Cream the butter and sugar and add the vanilla.
 Beat for about 5 minutes.
 Add one egg at a time with a third of the sieved flour and baking powder until it has gone then add the milk and beat slowly until it is mixed in.